Francesca Johnson Reg. MBACP (Accred)

 I originally come from a varied background in health, beauty and fitness, having worked as a Beauty Therapist, Consultant, Lecturer/Trainer and Assessor for City & Guilds, BTEC and NVQ as well as a Fitness/Pilates/PiYo Instructor.
 I embrace change and have a personal philosophy to always take a positive out of a negative……make everything count!

-Through years of experiencing the trauma around living with my daughter’s eating disorders, I realized I needed to understand more in order to aid her recovery and not let this devastating disease destroy us all as a family.
-I therefore underwent extensive re training to become an Integrative Counsellor, Eating Disorder Therapist and Advanced Emotional Freedom Technique Practitioner.
+Through years of experiencing the trauma around living with my daughter’s eating disorders, I realised I needed to understand more in order to aid her recovery and not let this devastating disease destroy us all as a family.
+I therefore underwent extensive re training to become an Integrative Counsellor, an Emotional Freedom Technique Practitioner and learn more about how to curb the effects of her eating disorders.

-Working with a range of integrated models and tailored interventions, I can offer help to clients from all walks of life covering a wide range of difficulties as well as Eating Disordered (ED) Individuals and their families.
+Working with a range of integrated models and tailored interventions, I can offer help to clients from all walks of life covering a wide range of difficulties as well as the families of Eating Disordered (ED) Individuals.
 I am extremely passionate about the need for the ED family to be supported by placing them in a position of educated awareness, understanding, patience and hope and am happy to counsel them either individually or together as a family unit.
 The more they understand what their person is going through and how best to live alongside and manage situations at home, the better chance there is for the ED person to recover.
-This also covers Emotional Overeating and Binge Eating.

-I have worked in the NHS and now counsel clients privately and am proud to state that I safely practice counselling as a fully registered member of the BACP and abide by their code of ethics.
+I have worked in the NHS and now counsel clients privately and from employee assistance programmes and am proud to state that I safely practice counselling as a fully accredited and registered member of the BACP and abide by their code of ethics.

 How I Work